yasoob/intermediatePython/classes.rst

     # called

 You can see that ``__init__`` is called immediately after an instance is created.
-You can also pass arguments to the class during it's initialization.
+You can also pass arguments to the class during its initialization.
 Like this:

 .. code:: python